garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 > What arrangement of any letters on a Boggle board has the most points attainable?
 Boggle is played with a 4-by-4 grid of letters.
 Points are scored by finding strings of letters — connected in any direction, horizontally, vertically or diagonally — that form valid words at least three letters long.
 Words 3, 4, 5, 6, 7 or 8 or more letters long score 1, 1, 2, 3, 5 and 11 points, respectively.

 I had a lot of fun solving this puzzle, and I learned a lot as well, so I decided to share.
 The approach I took was to use a genetic algorithm, which mimics the mechanics of natural selection.
 In the past, I hadn't found a good application, but wanted to give it a shot.
-You shouldn't need in-depth knowledge of programming, genetics, or Boggle to learn something, and I'll be including code snippets throughout the post.
-If that's not your cup of tea, feel free to skip the code.
-Hopefully you'll still learn something without it!
-Python 3.5, the [deap toolbox](https://github.com/DEAP/deap) and [matplotlib](http://matplotlib.org/) were the tools used.
+You shouldn't need in-depth knowledge of programming, genetics, or Boggle to learn something!
 <!--break-->

 ## Genetic Algorithm Background